wskariah/DevSecops_CICD_Pipeline/README.md

 Build the Container Image Locally
 You can build the Docker image locally using the following command:

-podman build -t hello-world-app:latest .
+`podman build -t hello-world-app:latest`

 Run the Container Locally
-To run the container locally:

-podman run -d -p 8080:8080 hello-world-app:latest
+`podman run -d -p 8080:8080 hello-world-app:latest`

 Deployment

 The application is deployed to multiple environments (Dev, Test, Prod) via the Jenkins pipeline.
 The pipeline uses curl commands to trigger deployments to ECP and IEP environments.

 Conclusion